3dw1nM0535/taxa-PoC/README.md

-# colaxa-PoC
+# reap-PoC

-This repository contains source code for colaxa proof-of-concept smart contracts and web app
+This repository contains source code for reap proof-of-concept smart contracts and web app